 Moth beans cooked in warming spices

-Motha di Daal (Moth pronounced Mawt) or Moth beans as known in English is a lentil that makes really flavourful daals and soups.
+Motha di Dal (Moth pronounced Mawt) or Matki or Dew beans as known in English is a legume that makes really flavourful dals and soups.
 The beans have a nutty flavour and as they cook down they release a creaminess which makes a very heart-warming dish especially when cooked as I have in this recipe.
-The flavour of the spices and fresh ginger and garlic work so well together, making it a comforting dish – a daal cooked often in my home during the cooler months.
+The flavour of the spices and fresh ginger and garlic work so well together, making it a comforting dish – a dal cooked often in my home during the cooler months.

-Dad was an avid gardener – our summer meals were mostly cooked with his crop from the garden.
-Spring onions, garlic, potatoes, carrots, coriander, chillies, peas, mint, radishes – you name it, Dad grew it.
+My Dad was an avid gardener – our summer meals growing up were mostly cooked from his crop from the garden.
+Spring onions, garlic, potatoes, carrots, coriander, chillies, peas, mint, radishes, moongre (radish pods) you name it, Dad grew it.
 I loved going into the garden to pick the mint for chutney or coriander to garnish the evening meal.
 He loved his garden and would spend every dry day out in it, every evening he’d be there with the hosepipe watering his pride and joy.
 He kept one side for his rose bushes and the rest was vegetables.
-I would love watching his skin go from white to red and then golden brown.
+His skin would go from white to red and then a golden brown in the summer sun.
 By the end of the summer he would look like a Greek gentleman – silver hair and golden tan.
 He’d work outside in a white vest on really hot days and when he took it off he would have a vest shaped tan which would make us all laugh.

-However, if the boot had been on the other foot – and the girls’ in laws turned up at their door – her parents would usually drop everything to tend to them.
+However, if the boot had been on the other foot – and my mother in law turned up at their door – my parents would usually drop everything to tend to her.
 Times have changed and living outside of the Punjab means people have had to change too.
 If Dad was alive now I know he would be very disappointed at the way some of our customs have been dropped by the wayside….

 I am sure you have gathered by now that I can talk about my Dad forever – he was such a wonderful man – husband, father, brother, son-in-law, uncle, grandfather – the list goes on.
 There was no role that he didn’t carry out to his full potential.
 I don’t say this just because I am his daughter, his actions spoke for themselves, which I discovered after he passed away.
 The stories we heard about his good deeds and how many families he had helped when they left the Punjab to come here after he passed away, were so beautiful and made our hearts fill with pride and happiness making the family’s grief easier to bear.
 This was OUR Dad they were talking about.

-So long story short – my husband insisted Dad ate lunch at our house that day as he was suggesting he was going to go home and eat and then come back and finish the job on our garden.
-I made my quick Motha di Daal for him and Dad sat and ate his customary 3 roti’s, with no butter, and a little bit of red onion, with my little family.
-That was the first and last meal he shared with me in my home – and one I will always remember with great fondness.
-Dad broke the rules to eat at my house!!
+So long story short – Dad was over helping my husband prepare our garden for a crop of vegetables and we insisted he ate lunch with us that day as he was planning to go home to eat and then come back and finish the job ~ we lived on the same road and yes I literally married the boy next door.
+I made a quick Motha di Dal and after much begging and pleading, Dad sat with us and ate his customary 3 roti’s, with no butter, and a little bit of red onion salad and mango achaar with my little family.
+That was the first and last meal he shared with us in our home – and one I will always remember with great fondness.
+Dad broke the rules and ate at my house!!

-Don’t forget to check out the video below and like and subscribe to my YouTube channel – under AuthenticPunjaBee and please follow me on Instagram and Facebook under @authentic_punjabee for new recipe updates
+Don’t forget to follow me on Instagram and Facebook under @the_authentic_punjabee_ for new recipe updates!

-1 cup of Moth Beans washed in 3-4 changes of water
+1 cup of Moth Beans soaked for 4 hours in cold water and then rinsed in 3-4 changes of cold water

 1 litre of water to cook lentils in pressure cooker